 Skip links

-Update: the EU is proposing the €150 threshold for use of IOSS be withdrawn from 1 March 2028.
+The EU is also proposing the €150 threshold for use of IOSS be withdrawn from 1 March 2028.

 Note: IOSS is optional today, and sellers or marketplaces may consider the Special Arrangements with postal operators, express carriers and customs agents instead taking care of the VAT on €150 consignments.
 There are special IOSS Northern Ireland and UK rules.